 So your daughter wants to have her friends over for a slumber party.
 And while the combination of homesick kids, upset tummies, nervous energy and sleeping mishaps sounds like a recipe for disaster, the potential rewards are huge.
 Think: Your little one strengthening her friendships, gaining valuable social skills and creating long-lasting memories.
 All you need is a game plan.
-Here, 12 tips to successfully navigate a sleepover.
+Here, 12 sleepover tips to successfully navigate an overnight stay.

 Even if your own child has been talking about the sleepover for weeks and already packed her overnight bag, check in with other parents and kids to make sure everyone’s on the same page.
 (And if this is their first sleepover, make sure to let them know that it’s OK if they want to be picked up early.)